lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 While Twitter could continue to iterate on DMs until it reached feature parity with the other messaging apps, that could overcomplicate their [already-confusing product][24].
 Sometimes people go to Twitter to find out ["what's happening"][25], but sometimes people go to Twitter to talk to other people, and these distinct use cases would be better served by distinct apps. **Rather than struggle to teach an old feature new tricks, Twitter should create a new product to compete with the other messaging apps[^2].**

-Fortunately for Twitter, there are several aspects offerscurrent products that it can leverage to create a differentiated user experience.
+Fortunately for Twitter, there are several aspects of its current products that it can leverage to create a differentiated user experience.
 What should Twitter's messaging app look like, and how should it work?
 For the purposes of discussion, let's call this new app **Twig**.

 {% img iphone left  /images/2014/01/twig_contacts_standard.png TODO: add wireframe with standard contact list %}
 {% img iphone right /images/2014/01/twig_messages_standard.png TODO: add wireframe with standard conversation view for a group %}